Over the last several years, oil and natural gas production within the United States has exploded.

 Due to fracking technology, the U.S. had an estimated 482 trillion cubic feet (Tcf) of technically recoverable shale gas, according to the EIA.

 Fracking also became a major job creator, actually bringing the unemployment rate of the town of Williston, North Dakota, which sits atop the Bakken formation, to just above 1%.
+There are currently millions of frac jobs today.

 And supporters continue to make the claim that burning natural gas is much cleaner than burning some dirtier fossil fuels like coal.
 Of course, there are still emissions, but they are greatly reduced.
 And since renewable power sources will need some time before they are able to compete with fossil fuels, natural gas is a good alternative.